chihirokondo/wl_mpi/README.md

 In the case that you set `from_the_top` to `false` even though you change the condition of the experiment, the behaviour of this function is undefined and unpredictable.
 So be careful.

+Note that when the whole routine finishes, result of each devided window has been jonited and all-range result has been constructed.
+However the rank 0 process in `MPI_COMM_WORLD` is the only process that has the all-range result.
+Therefore if you would like to share this all-range result with the other (all) process(es), you have to send (broadcast) "ln_dos" to the other (all) process(es).

 - MPIV

 ```c++